lfvaldezit/terraform-hybrid-dns/README.md

    terraform apply
    ```

-   Take the output and copy into a txt file.
+   Save the output  into a txt file.
 Example:
     ```hcl
     ONPREM-CIDR_BLOCK = "10.192.0.0/16"
     ONPREM-DNS-1 = "10.192.1.27"